jmlucjav/vifun/README.md

 - View side by side a Baseline query result and how it changes when you gradually change each value in the params
 - Colorized values, color depends on how the document does related to baseline query.
 Also colorized side by side comparison of both Explain info
 - Works on remote Solr installations
-- Tested with Solr 3.6, 4.0, 4.1 and 4.2 candidate (other versions would work too, as long as wt=javabin format is compatible)
+- Tested with Solr 3.6, 4.0, 4.X and 5.0 (other versions would work too, as long as wt=javabin format is compatible)
 - Developed using Groovy/Griffon

 Requirements
 -------------------

 - **/select** handler should be available (other handler can be used, see in Advanced Configuration), and not have any **&lt;appends&gt; or &lt;invariants&gt;**, as it could interfere with how vifun works.
 - **jdk1.6** is needed (maybe it runs on jdk1.5 too, but I didn't test).
 A JRE should be enough.
+- Last test I did was with Groovy 2.3.6 and JDK1.8

 Getting started
 -------------------